zenphantom/ml-git/docs/mlgit_commands.md

 ```
 Usage: ml-git repository config push [OPTIONS]

-  Create a new version of the ml-git configuration file.
+  Create a new version of the ML-Git configuration file.
 This command
   internally runs git's add, commit and push commands.

 Options: